Ensemble Estimation of Information Divergence: Conclusion

 \section{Conclusion}

 We derived convergence rates for a kernel density plug-in estimator of divergence functionals.
-We generalized the theory of optimally weighted ensemble estimation and derived an estimator that achieves the parametric rate when the densities are $(d+1)/2$ times differentiable.
-The estimators we derive apply to general bounded density support sets and do not require knowledge of the support which is a distinct advantage over other estimators.
+We generalized the theory of optimally weighted ensemble estimation and derived an ensemble divergence estimator EnDive that achieves the parametric rate when the densities are more than $d$ times differentiable.
+The estimator we derive applies to general bounded density support sets and does not require knowledge of the support which is a distinct advantage over other estimators.
 We also derived the asymptotic distribution of the estimator, provided some guidelines for tuning parameter selection, and validated the convergence rates for the case of empirical estimation of the R\'enyi-$\alpha$ divergence.
-We then performed experiments to examine the estimators' robustness to the choice of tuning parameters and validated the central limit theorem for KL divergence estimation.
+We then performed experiments to examine the estimator's robustness to the choice of tuning parameters, validated the central limit theorem for KL divergence estimation, and estimated bounds on the Bayes error rate for a single cell classification problem.

-Future work includes deriving expressions similar to (\ref{eq:bias2}) for more general divergence functionals that are not restricted to the class of functions whose mixed derivatives depend on $x,y$ only through terms of the form $x^{\alpha}y^{\beta}$.
-An important divergence which does not satisfy this condition is the Henze-Penrose divergence~\cite{berisha2014bound} which can be used to bound the Bayes error.
-Further future work will focus on extending this work on distributional functional estimation to $k$-nn based estimators where knowledge of the support is again not required.
+We note that based on the proof techniques employed in our work, our weighted ensemble estimators are easily extended beyond divergence estimation to more general distributional functionals which may be integral functionals of any number of probability distributions.
+We also show in Appendix~\ref{sec:Mod} that EnDive can be easily modified to obtain an estimator that achieves the parametric rate when the densities are more than $d/2$ times differentiable and the functional $g$ has a specific form that includes the R\'{e}nyi and KL divergences.
+Future work includes extending this modification to functionals with more general forms.
+An important divergence of interest in this context is the Henze-Penrose divergence we use to bound the Bayes error.
+Further future work will focus on extending this work on divergence estimation to $k$-nn based estimators where knowledge of the support is again not required.
 This will improve the computational burden as $k$-nn estimators require fewer computations than standard KDEs.

 \appendices